mattmassicotte/ConcurrencyRecipes/Recipes/AsyncContext.md

 }
 ```

-Yes, this just sneaks `DispatchQueue.global.async()` into the Swift Structured Concurrency world.
+Yes, this just sneaks `DispatchQueue.global.async()` into the Swift Concurrency world.
 However, this seems appropriate: You won't tie up one of the threads in the cooperative thread pool to execute `expensiveWork()`.
 Another advantage of this approach: It's now baked into the implementation of `asyncExpensiveWork()` that the expensive stuff happens on a background thread.
 You can't accidentally run the code in the main actor context.

 **Sidenote** To Swift, `func foo()` and `func foo() async` are different and the compiler knows which one to use depending on if the callsite is a synchronous or asynchronous context.
 This means your async wrappers can have the same naming as their synchronous counterparts: